vwhope/bamazon/README.md

     ```
     node bamazonCustomer.js
     ```
-2. The main menu is displayed with three options as shown below:
+2. After pressing enter, the main menu is displayed with three options as shown below:

 ![Main Menu](assets/mainMenu.jpg)

-3. Use the up-down arrow keys to navigate to the option you would like to run, press space bar to select, then enter.
-Option 1 shows all the products available for purchase.
+3. Use the up-down arrow keys to navigate to the option you would like to run.
+Press the space bar to select the option, then press enter.
+Option 1 displays all the products available for purchase.
 After products are diplayed the user may choose to return to Main Menu or Quit the application.

 ![Option 1](assets/viewProducts.jpg)